 While masks reduce the transmission of COVID-19 through droplets in the air, the virus can also be spread through contact with contaminated surfaces.
 This is why it’s important to wash your hands regularly and avoid touching your face and mask.

-Check in with your employees regularly
+Stay in touch with your employees regularly

-Check in regularly once employees have returned to make sure everyone is comfortable and aware of the new guidelines, and address any concerns around social distancing by making appropriate changes to the office layout.
+Check regularly once employees have returned to make sure everyone is comfortable and aware of the new guidelines, and address any concerns around social distancing by making appropriate changes to the office layout.
 Don’t just assume that team members are happy.
 Be transparent and willing to adapt.

-Have a clear channel of communication for reporting illness and make sure employees are aware of their legal rights during the pandemic, particularly those with vulnerable family members.
+Have a clear channel of communication for reporting illness and make sure that employees are aware of their legal rights during the pandemic, particularly those with vulnerable family members.

 If in doubt, overcommunicate